The Spectacles (short story): Major themes

 Besides warning readers to obey their eye doctors, Poe seems to be addressing the concept of "love at first sight" – in fact, the first line of the story points out that "it was the fashion to ridicule the idea".
 Yet, the story is presented to "add another to the already almost innumerable instances of the truth of the position" that love at first sight does exist.
 The irony is that the narrator does not have a "first sight" of the woman he falls in love with, due to his lack of spectacles.

 Additionally, the story is based around vanity.
-The narrator changes his name, with "much repugnance", from Froissart to Simpson, "a rather usual and plebeian" name in order to collect inheritance.
+The narrator changes his name, with "much repugnance", from Froissart to Simpson, "a rather usual and plebeian" name, in order to receive an inheritance.
 His original patronym, he says, elicited in him "a very pardonable pride".
 This same pride kept him from wearing spectacles.
 Madame Lalande admits that she was teaching him a lesson.

-The name of "Napoleon Bonoparte" makes obvious reference to the Corsican general Napoleon.
+The name of "Napoleon Buonaparte" makes obvious reference to the Corsican general Napoleon.
 The story also has very strong Oedipal tones.

 Scholar Carmen Trammell Skaggs noted that the story, though intended to be humorous, nevertheless showed Poe's awareness of the opera.
 He references the soprano singer Maria Malibran and the San Carlo, and he also describes vocal technique in a way that implies a close knowledge of the subject.
 Skaggs also emphasizes Poe's role as a music critic for the New York Evening Mirror and, later, the Broadway Journal.